tjelvar-olsson/biologists-guide-to-computing/source/working-remotely.rst

 public key is one that you can distribute freely, in this case to all the remote machines that you want to be able to login to.
 However, the private key must never be compromised as it is what allows you access to all the remote machines.
-One way to think about this system is to view the public key as a lock and the private key as the key to that lock.
+One way to think about this system is to view the public key as a lock that only the private key can open.
-You can fit the all the machines that you want secure access to with copies of the same lock as long as you keep the key to the lock safe.
+You can fit the all the machines that you want secure access to with copies of the same public key as long as you keep the private key safe.

+Enough theory let's try it out.

 The first step is to generate a public/private key pair.
 This is achieved using the command ``ssh-keygen``.
 This will prompt you for the file to save the key